morrison93/MobileApp-Albums-React-Native/README.md

 		3.3.
 Manage lifecycle methods and component level state;
 		3.4.
 Render Album List to the device;
 	4. Added Card Component;
 		4.1.
-Styled the Card component for presenting the album details.
+Styled the Card component for presenting the album details;
+		4.2.
+Divided the CardSection component for placing diferent pieces of data;
+		4.3.
+Styled the diferent CardSection components;
+	5. Make content scrollable;

+### How to run in Android device:
+	1. Make Developer Option - On
+	2. Enable USB debugging
+	3. Connect your mobile with usb cable.
+	4. Open your sdk platform-tools
+	5. In sdk platform-tools: cmd>adb devices
+	6. In sdk platform-tools: cmd>adb reverse tcp:8081 tcp:8081
+	7. in project directory cmd>react-native run-android